 The MOPAN Approach

-MOPAN tells the story of an organisation’s current performance and is based on a framework which has evolved over time in order to remain relevant, timely and useful.
+MOPAN tells the story of an organisation’s current performance based on a methodological framework underpinned by the MOPAN Hypothesis.
+MOPAN’s methodology has evolved over time to remain relevant, timely and useful for the multilateral system.

-MOPAN 3.1 is the latest version of the assessment methodology used for assessments beginning in 2020.
-It introduces integrated measures related to important new agendas in the multilateral system: the 2030 Agenda for Sustainable Development, preventing and responding to sexual exploitation, abuse, and harassment, and the reform of the United Nations Development System.
-In addition, MOPAN 3.1 includes a streamlined indicator framework and improved processes and tools that build on lessons from past assessments.
+The latest version of MOPAN's methodology, MOPAN 3.1, is used for organisational assessments beginning in 2020.
+It introduces integrated measures reflecting important mulitlateral agendas such as The 2030 Agenda for Sustainable Development, preventing and responding to sexual exploitation, abuse, and harassment, and the United Nations Development System Reform.

 MOPAN 3.1 assesses multilateral organisation performance across five performance areas.
-Four of these areas - Strategic, Operational, Relationship and Performance Management - relate to organisational effectiveness.
-The fifth performance area reports on achievement of Results, in relation to the mandate of the organisation.
+Four areas - Strategic, Operational, Relationship and Performance Management - relate to organisational effectiveness, while the fifth reports on achievement of Results, in relation to the mandate of the organisation.

-The MOPAN Secretariat, the key interface for all parties involved in the assessment process, is responsible for overseeing and coordinating the assessment.
-The Secretariat ensures that assessments are objective and impartial; it is responsible for their quality, including their analytical rigour and the diligence of the process.
-Institutional Lead countries represent the network’s members by championing and supporting the assessment process.
-MOPAN works with a selected group of external service providers to carry out the assessments.
-The service provider gathers information both a the organisations’ headquarters and in countries where they operate and conducts the analysis leading to drafting the assessment report.
+The MOPAN Secretariat, the key interface for all parties involved in the assessment process, is responsible for overseeing and coordinating assessments of multilateral organisations.
+The Secretariat ensures that assessments are objective and impartial; and is responsible for their quality, including their analytical rigour and the diligence of the process.